A-Z Artist Index Compilations Record Labels Media

 Bio:

 Joe O'Donnell is a classically trained violin player from Limerick who is best known for his innovative playing in various folk-rock bands including The Woods Band and East Of Eden.
 He also pioneered the development of the electric violin, making his own instruments.
+However, he is not the same Joe O'Donnell who played fiddle for celtic rock band Mushroom in 1973.

 Joe O'Donnell began playing violin at a young age.
 During the beat era he played with a number of groups, most notably the Limerick bands Granny's Intentions (a short stint as guitarist in 1966) and Sweet Street (1967-69), with a pre Horslips Johnny Fean.
 Sweet Street folded when Joe moved to Dublin to study at the Royal Irish Academy of Music.
 Joe was also briefly in an unrecorded, late lineup of psychedelic pioneers the Orange Machine in 1969, taking the band in a Jefferson Airplane-ish direction.